Chinese people in India: Long term

 The most visible Chinese community in India is found in Kolkata where there are two Chinatowns.
 One exists in Tangra and an earlier Chinatown was established at Tiretta Bazaar, sometimes referred to as the old Chinatown.
 The Chinese presence at Tiretti Bazaar and Tangra has dwindled.
 The older generation of this community works as tannery-owners, sauce manufacturers, shoeshop owners, restaurateurs and beauty parlours owners.
 The new generation have gone in large numbers to dentistry.
 Many of the shoe shops lining Bentick Street, near Dharmatolla, are owned and operated by Chinese.
 The restaurants have given rise to fusions of Chinese and Indian culinary traditions in the widely available form of Indian Chinese cuisine.
-There is one Chinese newspaper published in Kolkata, The Overseas Chinese Commerce in India, but figures from 2005 show that sales have dwindled from 500 to 300 copies sold.
+There is one Chinese newspaper published in Kolkata, The Overseas Chinese Commerce in India or Seong Pow 商报, but figures from 2005 show that sales have dwindled from 500 to 300 copies sold.
 At one time, 90% of the students of the Grace Ling Liang English School were ethnic Chinese.
 But in 2003 they comprised only about 15% of the 1500 students.
 Many of the Chinese of Kolkata are Christians due to the influence of missionary schools they studied in.
 Architecturally, a feature of the Chinese imprint on Kolkata are the Chinese temples.
-The Chinese New Year remains widely observed as well as Zhong Yuan Festival and Mid-Autumn Festival.
-The Chinese of Kolkata celebrate Chinese New Year with lion and dragon dance.
-It is celebrated in the end of January or early February.
+The Chinese New Year / Lunar New Year 农历新年remains widely observed as well as Zhong Yuan Festival 中元节 and Mid-Autumn Festival 中秋节.
+The Chinese of Kolkata celebrate Chinese New Year with lion dance 舞狮 and dragon dance 舞龙.
+It is celebrated either in the end of January or early February each year in accordance to the rotating lunar calendar (农历) of the particular year.

 An exhaustive study of the Kolkata Chinese by Zhang Xing has recently been published.